 2. Corrosion of Reinforcement Steel

 Many concrete foundations, including pier and beam foundations, contain steel reinforcement bars (rebar) to strengthen the structure.
-When moisture infiltrates the concrete, it can cause the steel to rust.
-As the rust forms, it expands, putting pressure on the surrounding concrete.
-This pressure can cause the surface layer of concrete to spall off.
+When moisture and air reach the steel, rust forms, and rust occupies more volume than the original metal.
+That expansion exerts pressure on the surrounding concrete, causing cracks or “jacking” off chunks of concrete (spalls).

 4. Environmental Factors